 - Safe on sealed stone.
 I love vinegar.
 I really do.
 I have used it in my DIY All Purpose Spray for years, but it cannot be used on stone, such as granite, because it can etch the stone.
 Force of Nature can be used on sealed stone because the vinegar is transformed during the electrolyzing process.

 - Reduces Environmental Impact.
-Everything you get with your Starter Kit is reusable, with the exception of the Activator Capsules (which are recyclable).
+Everything you get with your Bundle is reusable, with the exception of the Activator Capsules (which are recyclable).
 This means a 97% reduction in plastic waste vs. typical cleaners.
 Force of Nature is also Green Seal Certified, meaning they meet the highest sustainability standards in protecting human health, preserving the climate, ensuring clean water, and minimizing waste.

 - Safe to use with septic systems